Velie Monocoupe

 The Velie Monocoupe was an American general aviation aircraft manufactured from 1927 to 1929 by the Mono-Aircraft Corp, a division of Velie Motors Corporation (founded by Willard L. Velie, maternal grandson of John Deere).

 Design and development

 The Velie Monocoupe was a wooden framed, doped fabric-covered monoplane, seating two people side-by-side in an enclosed cabin (hence the name).

-Conceived by pilot/businessman Don A. Luscombe, who developed a mock-up in 1926, and developed into a flying airplane by farmer-turned-plane-designer Clayton Folkerts—first produced by Central States Aircraft Corp in Davenport, Iowa—the little plane was a revolution in personal aviation: small, relatively inexpensive, quick and efficient (70-80 mph on just 55 horsepower), and with an enclosed cockpit (protected from the weather) for two people.
-In an era of big, costly, lumbering, open-cockpit biplanes, the Monocoupe was like a flying sports car coupe.
+This plane was conceived by pilot/businessman Don A. Luscombe, who developed a mock-up in 1926, and developed into a flying airplane by farmer-turned-plane-designer Clayton Folkerts.
+It was first produced by Central States Aircraft Corp in Davenport, Iowa, and was designed to be small, relatively inexpensive, quick and efficient (70-80 mph on 55 horsepower), and to have an enclosed cockpit for two people.

 In all there were 350 Velie Monocoupes produced under the approved type certificate number 22.
 Upon W. L. Velie's death, his son had planned to continue production of the aircraft but he died within months of his father.
 The company, and design, survived, however.